 When you hire an employee, you are generally considered liable if that employee makes a mistake or violates the law during their tenure of employment.
 Your personal wealth may be at risk during legal proceedings if this happens.
-So, it’s good to incorporate your business as a separate legal entity before hiring your first batch of employees to help with its growth and expansion.
+So, it’s good to incorporate your company in Singapore as a separate legal entity before hiring your first batch of employees to help with its growth and expansion.

 It’s no secret that running a business is not a one-man job.
 It takes harmonious work with multiple people to run a business like a well-oiled machine.
 It’s not uncommon for sole owners to invite people who share their vision to become partners or co-owners in the company.
 By incorporating, they have a clear sense of who owns how much and their respective roles.

 Moreover, it also gives them limited liability; they stand only to lose what they’ve invested in the business, giving them a certain sense of security from having their personal wealth scrutinised and poked around by the men in grey suits.

 We’ve made a case for having your business incorporated as it offers numerous benefits.
 We hope that we have helped you in answering the question posed above.
 In the end, the earlier the incorporate of your company, the better it will be down the line.